- General questions and answers about cancer

 Does cancer always cause pain?

-Pain is one of the reasons people fear cancer.
+Pain is one of the main reasons people fear cancer.
 If someone you know has cancer, it’s normal to be worried about seeing him or her in pain.
 But there are some cancers which cause no physical pain at all.
 When a person with cancer does have pain it can be caused by a number of things.
 Some people have pain because of the growth of the tumor or as a result of advanced cancer, while others may have pain from surgery or the side effects of treatment.

 You should also know that the cancer care team can treat and manage almost any kind of pain.
 A great deal of progress has been made in pain control, so pain can be reduced or relieved in almost all cases.
 Even patients with advanced disease can be kept comfortable.

 If you work with someone being treated for cancer pain, you may also wonder if they’ll become addicted to the pain medicine.
 But the evidence shows that, in general, people who take prescribed drugs for cancer pain according to the doctor’s directions do not become addicted.
 For more on this, please see Guide to Controlling Cancer Pain.

 Do you always die if you have cancer?